How to Use the A.C.T.

 You can fill it out online or print a blank copy to fill in by hand.

-Guidance notes are included to help you fill it in.
-You don’t need to write long answers—short and clear is best.
+You do not need to write long answers—short and clear ones are best.

 2. Submit the A.C.T. to your healthcare provider